AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/go-live.md

 In a production system, a dispatcher and an http Apache server will always sit in front of an AEM publish instance.
 They provide caching and sercurity services for the AEM system, so it is paramount to test code and content updates against the dispatcher as well.

-Once you make sure everything has been tested and is working properly, you are ready to push your code updates to a centralized Git repository in Cloud Manager.

-After the updates have been uploaded to Cloud Manager, they can be deployed to AEM as a Cloud Service using Cloud Manager's CI/CD pipeline.

 ## Previewing Your Code and Content Locally with The Local Development Environment {#previewing-your-code-and-content-locally-with-the-local-development-environment}

 In order to prepare your AEM headless project for launch, you need to make sure all constituent parts of your project are functioning well.